The

 After

-unification of Romanian people.
-2. The elevation of peasantry
+Romanian people.
+2. The elevation of peasantry through land reform

 university were heavily influenced by Communist agitators and that